atbcb/ICTTestingBaseline/docs/03FocusOrder.md

         -   Focus is moved to another component

 ### Test Results
-If any of the above checks fail, then Baseline Requirement 3.2 fails.
+If any of the above checks fail, then Baseline Test 3.2 fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------